Thehackerscrew/eHaCON-CTF-2K21/README.md

 <img src="img/img1.png">

+### Lateral movement
+ We spent good few hours trying some lateral movement tactics to other nodes specifically we tried to gain access to the scoreboard node, but we were unsuccessful in that since the service account had readonly permissions which didn't allow us to edit the metadata which would've had allowed us to include our own ssh-keys to the nodes or do pretty much anything.

-##### Report to organizers
+### Report to organizers
- After reporting our findings to the admins we went to sleep and I got a bunch of messages from the organizers/admins of the CTF thanking us for the responsible report and not breaking stuff.
+ Being unsuccessful at lateral movement we reproted the findings to the admins.
+After reporting our findings to the admins we went to sleep and when I woke up I've gotten a bunch of messages from the organizers/admins of the CTF thanking us for the responsible report and not breaking stuff.
 A while after the fixes were done, the original challenge which made all this possible was removed from the CTF since it couldn't be fixed in a way that would leave the binary solvable and also fix the security issues caused by it so the admins made the choice to remove the challenge.
 At that point I thought everything was fixed, but then I recalled they had another challenge which also included access to a container.
 Where we could once again gain the service account token through computeMetadata.
 After reporting that back they managed to remove the service account from the metadata listing so we couldn't get the token anymore and the metadata itself was a bit more restricted.

-##### Conclusion
+### Conclusion
 It's not a good idea to run privileged containers in CTF challenges that let's people inside the container also not the best idea to use root SUID binary with bufferoverflow without any protections and make sure your cloud metadata/userdata is not accessible through your challenges.